rust-lang/rust/text/0000-stabilize-catch-panic.md

 via which to catch these exceptions within a thread, bringing the standard library closer to the exception support in other languages.

-Catching a panic (and especially not having `'static` on the bounds list) makes it easier to observe broken invariants of data structures shared across the `catch_panic` boundary, which can possibly increase the likelihood of exception safety issues arising.
+Catching a panic makes it easier to observe broken invariants of data structures shared across the `catch_panic` boundary, which can possibly increase the likelihood of exception safety issues arising.

 The risk of this step is that catching panics becomes an idiomatic way to deal with error-handling, thereby making exception safety much more of a headache